Concerned about ARFID? Take our free screener

-Bulimia nervosa—or just “bulimia”—is an eating disorder where someone uncontrollably eats large amounts of food (called binges) then tries to get rid of the food by purging.
-Purging may take the form of vomiting, misuse of laxatives, diuretics, or compulsive exercise.
-Bulimia has serious short- and long-term health consequences, and has a mortality rate near that of anorexia.
+Bulimia nervosa, usually referred to as just bulimia, is an eating disorder where someone repeatedly eats large amounts of food (known as a bingeing), and then tries to “get rid of” the food through different harmful behaviors (known as purging).
+Purging can take a number of different forms, including vomiting, compulsive exercise, or misuse of laxatives or diuretics.
 Bulimia is not a choice or a vanity issue.
-Bulimia, like all eating disorders, has complex neurological and biological underpinnings, which is why we refer to it as a brain disorder.
+Like all eating disorders, bulimia has complex neurological and biological underpinnings, which is why we refer to it as a brain disorder.
 While environmental and social factors play a role in eating disorder development, they are never the singular cause (nor is anything else).
 Rather, eating disorders emerge out of a “perfect storm” of factors.
+Bulimia has serious short- and long-term health consequences, and can be fatal if left untreated.
+But with the right support, lasting recovery is possible for everyone struggling.

 • Stained or discolored teeth